stackbit-projects/exceptbusiness-ed98d/src/pages/index.md

     title: The Lifestyle Tricks No Book Can Teach You
     subtitle: Live the life that drives success
     content: >
-      Except Business club is your go-to guide for harmonic life and informal networking with successful entrepreneurs.
-Learn how people

-      from around the world combine effective business, active lifestyle, relaxation and exceptional experiences.
+      We are not a usual business club.
+Except Business is your go-to guide for harmonic life and informal networking with successful entrepreneurs.
+Learn how people from around the world combine effective business, active lifestyle, relaxation and exceptional experiences.
 Group wisdom from around the world.
     actions:
       - label: Get the book
         url: /pricing